Joostvandenberg/umbraco7-imagecropper/README.md

 Disclaimers
 ===========

-This is just something I've build to see if I could do it.
-There will probably be errors.
+Initial release, there will probably be errors.
+Feel free to make it better.

 Contact me
 ==========